apache/mxnet/docs/static_site/src/pages/api/faq/s3_integration.md

+---
+layout: page_category
+title: Use data from S3 for training
+category: faq
+faq_c: Deployment Environments
+question: How to use data from S3 for training?
+permalink: /api/faq/s3_integration
+---
 <!--- Licensed to the Apache Software Foundation (ASF) under one -->
 <!--- or more contributor license agreements.
 See the NOTICE file -->
 <!--- distributed with this work for additional information -->